mlochbaum/BQN/spec/system.md

 The system namespace value `•file` deals with file operations.
 For the purposes of `•file`, paths in the filesystem are always strings.
 As with `•Import`, file paths may be relative or absolute, and relative paths are relative to `•path`, except in `•file.At` which allows `𝕨` to specify an alternate base directory.
 The value `•path` used for a particular instance of `•file` is determined by the file that contains that instance.

-When a `•file` function returns a file path or portion of a path, the path is always absolute and canonical, with `.` and `..` components removed.

 Possible fields of `•file` are given in the subsections below.

 ### File paths